jitinsingla/MitoMorphologySXT/README.md

 #### Data Requirements & Naming Convention:
 - Tomogram file name should end with `_pre_rec.mrc`.
 - Mask file name should end with `_pre_rec_labels.mrc`.
-- Raw MRC and corresponding label must have **identical shape**, e.g. both raw mrc and corresponding label has shape `(425, 430, 410)`.
-Each independent raw mrc can be of different size.
+- Tomogram and corresponding label must have **identical shape**, e.g. both tomogram and corresponding label has shape `(425, 430, 410)`.
+Each independent tomogram can be of different size.
 - Inside `Data` folder, user have to make individal folder for each image sample like `Data/Cell1/` `Data/Cell2/`
 - To prepare the data for Analysis, copy individual Raw mrc Cell, Mask and corresponding json file inside each `Data/` subfolders.
 - Label encoding must follow: